ooigooig/portfolio/_projects/ksi_project.md

 [[Code]](https://howardzhan2024.top/assets/html/group_project_Huaye-final_code.html) [[Dataset]](https://data.torontopolice.on.ca/datasets/0a1ee9d9436546dcbdc0ee9301e45e83_0/explore) [[PPT]](https://howardzhan2024.top/assets/pdf/predictive_model_with_an_app.pdf)

+This project involves building a predictive model using the Killed or Seriously Injured (KSI) collision dataset provided by the Toronto Police Service.
+The goal is to predict whether an individual involved in a collision is fatal or non-fatal based on their specific information.

-The main point of this project is how to deal with the data cleaning selection.
+The main challenge of this project lies in the dataset itself, as the fatal or non-fatal classification is based on the overall accident rather than the individual person involved.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">